feklee/presvg/README.md

     Commit Messages][13].
 That message contains a summary on the first line, with maximally 50 characters.
 It is followed by an optional empty line plus body, with a maximum line length of 72 characters.

+*   For branches related to versions, prefix version numbers with a *b*.
+This is to avoid ambiguity with GIT commands such as "checkout" that accept tags and branches in the same parameter position.
+Example:

+    *b1.2.3*

 Legal